smartcommunitylab/playgo-challenges/README.md

 --password: valid gamification engine password
 --assign: (optional, default: all) comma separated string of assignment types to process
           supported values: standardSingle, standardGroup, specialSingle
+--execDate: (optional, default: now) date as YYYY-MM-dd.
+This option is useful for test and debug, it
+            permit to simulate an execution in the given date.
+            Challenge start and end date and all other time sensitive costraints will be relative to this date.
 ```
 You can find an example in [bin/assign-challenges.sh][assign_script]
 ### Library